The True American

 “Exhilarating and deeply affecting, Giridharadas’s book is not only a captivating narrative; it reminds us of the immigrant’s journey at the heart of the American story and how, in the wake of violent tragedy, one new to our country can help us to see through to the best in ourselves, even when the law requires far less.” — Henry Louis Gates, Jr., Alphonse Fletcher University Professor, Harvard University

-“Anand Giridharadas has written a book that is simply impossible to put down.
+“Simply impossible to put down.
 Just when we thought that we had read everything we could possibly absorb about 9/11, The True American finds a new and compelling perspective, one that explores two sharply opposed dimensions of the American experience in a style that neither celebrates nor condemns.
 We readers become the jury, weighing what it means to be a true American today.” — Anne-Marie Slaughter, president and CEO of the New America Foundation

 “An unforgettable story about two men caught in the jaws of history.
 In this compassionate, tenacious, and deeply intelligent book, Giridharadas casts brilliant new illumination on what we mean by ‘American.’” — Teju Cole, author of Open City